-You will need to submit a written proposal with your application describing your intended activities including:
+You will need to submit a written proposal with your application describing your intended activities, including:

-- the location of your activity
+- the activity being proposed

-You will need to submit a general fisheries permit (stocking Queensland waters) application if you represent a registered stocking group that wants to introduce fingerlings to Queensland waters including a dam, stream, or other waterway that is publicly owned.
+You will need to submit a general fisheries permit (stocking Queensland waters) application if you represent a registered stocking group that wants to introduce fingerlings to Queensland waters, including a dam, stream or other waterway that is publicly owned.

 Developmental fishing permit

 You will need to submit a developmental fishing permit application if you want to participate in a developmental fishery.

 You will also need to provide the following information with your application:

 - ecologically sustainability